-The Messiah expected by Israel, dead on the cross, and resurrected according to Israel’s scriptures,, is the New Testament’s main character.
+The Messiah expected by Israel, dead on the cross, and resurrected according to Israel’s scriptures, is the New Testament’s main character.
 The books of the New Testament are written in Greek with numerous Semiticisms.
-Even the four gospels, according to Matthew, Mark, Luke and John, are telling the story of the salvation history that is fulfilled in Jesus of Nazareth, from his birth in Mary’s womb to his death, resurrection, and ascension into Heaven.
+According to Matthew, Mark, Luke, and John, even the four gospels tell the story of the salvation history that is fulfilled in Jesus of Nazareth, from his birth in Mary’s womb to his death, resurrection, and ascension into Heaven.

 Jesus Christ is the Son of God and our Saviour.
 He did everything for us, from His service to His death.
 Jesus is the Son of God, but He was born of a woman on earth.
 The name of this faithful woman was Mary.
 When Mary gave birth to Jesus, many signs and angels appeared so that faithful people could find Him and show their respect.